arwelbrown/brc/README.md

   docker exec -it $1 bash
 }
 ```
-And hit ctrl+x and y.
 Then add this to your .bashrc, or other equivalent;
 ```sh
 source ~/.bash_functions
 ```